nf-core/eager/docs/usage.md

 #### `--dedupper`

 Sets the duplicate read removal tool.
-By default uses `'dedup'` an ancient DNA specific read deduplication tool.
-Users can also specify `'markdup'` and use Picard MarkDuplicates instead, which is advised when working with paired end data that is *not- merged beforehand.
-In all other cases, it is advised to use `'dedup'`.
+By default uses `markduplicates` from Picard.
+Alternatively an ancient DNA specific read deduplication tool 'dedup' ([Pelter et al. 2016](http://dx.doi.org/10.1186/s13059-016-0918-z)) is offered.
+This utilises both ends of paired-end data to remove duplicates (i.e. true exact duplicates, as markduplicates will over-zealously deduplicate anything with the same starting position even if the ends are different).
+DeDup should only be used solely on paired-end data otherwise suboptimal deduplication can occur if applied to either single-end or a mix of single-end/paired-end data.

 #### `--dedup_all_merged`